AykutAcarer/transcribe-ai/replit.md

 # TranscribeAI - AI-Powered Audio & Video Transcription

 ## Overview
 TranscribeAI is a React-based web application that provides AI-powered audio and video transcription services.
-The platform allows users to convert their media files into accurate text transcriptions with features like speaker identification, multiple export formats, and multi-language support.
+The platform allows users to convert their media files into accurate text transcriptions with features like speaker identification and multiple export formats.

 ## Project Architecture